silzai/ObsidianNotes/Notes/RandomStudyNotes/OS/Lecture/Lecture-2.md

 # At which stage are code instructions binded to the memory?
 ## Absolute code
-- binding to physical memory locations happens at compilation time, every instruction is defined by a specific address that programmer has to define, is written in low level language, such as assembly
+- In this code, binding to physical memory locations happens at compilation time, every instruction is defined by a specific address that programmer has to define, is written in low level language, such as assembly
 ## Relocatable code
 - high level language is first compiled to a binary file, and that is when the OS assigns the instructions to the memory, called dynamic binding
-	- OS does not produce the physical addresses for the instructions but makes it in logical addresses
+	- OS does not produce the physical addresses for the instructions but uses logical addresses
-	- allocation is done on execution time
+	- physical allocation is done on execution time
 	- MMU (memory management unit) uses a relocation register to do mapping from logical address to physical address

 >[!info]
 >Slide10: Logical and physical addresses are the same in Compile-time and Load-time address-binding schemes; logical and physical addresses differ in execution-time address-binding scheme.

+- Dynamic Loading???
-- Dynamic Loading is same as Overlays:
+- Overlays:
 	- to allocate a process a certain amount of memory that is less than its size

 - question by P=NP